I wear many hats

 My career in print and digital media spanned editorial strategy and business, and I founded my consultancy in 2000 while living in New York City.
 I earned my master’s degree in strategic communications from Columbia University.
-My work has been recognised with awards for my writing and entrepreneurial leadership.
+My work has been recognized with awards for my writing and entrepreneurial leadership.
 It’s been a privilege for work for such employers as The New York Times Co., Reuters and ESPN; consulting clients as Informa, Newsquest Specialist Media, Incisive Media, Scientific & Medical Network, The Arthur Conan Doyle Centre; and to coach C-level leaders, self-employed professionals, entrepreneurs and their teams across many industries from publishing and finance to technology and wellness.

 A long-held dream came true when I got the opportunity to move to London to join a digital product and strategy consultancy.
 Three years later, Edinburgh was calling my name, and now I work with international clients from here.